 If you have never worked at Farm Camp before, this is for you!
 Unit counselors are responsible for the care and supervision of the campers in all aspects of the program.
 Depending on the period of the day, they lead their unit group, lead activity or chore groups, supervise general areas of camp, or execute special parts of the program.
 They build positive relationships with campers and serve as role models and authority figures.

 If you have worked at Farm Camp before, this is for you!
 Returning Counselors have the same job description as new counselors, but also serve as mentors to first time staff, and have the opportunity to apply for more responsibility by adding a Coordinator role to their job description.

 (Must be a returning counselor) The Head Counselors are the primary support system for unit counselors, and are responsible for providing supervision, guidance, structure, and support as needed.
 They are the primary contact for counselors concerning issues with campers/unit, coworker dynamics, or personal needs.
 They generally oversee their respective sides of camp, and ensure that counselors are able to excel at their jobs.
 Head counselors communicate with Directors regarding issues with counselors and campers.

 Coordinator responsibilities are in addition to unit counselor duties and are most often filled by returning counselors.
 Outside of their major role, Coordinators spend the rest of their time doing the same tasks as unit counselors.
 Please read the descriptions below for more information on each specific Coordinator position.

 - Horseback Work with horse trainer to structure horseback activities, lead horse chore, and work with ranch staff to feed, care for, and move horses.

-- Operations Make runs into town to pick up supplies, doctors visits, and coordinate and be a part of bus pick up and drop off days.
+- Operations Work with directors to make runs into town to pick up supplies, doctors visits, and oversee bus coordination on pick up and drop off days.